Honey production in Australia

 The honey production industry is a huge contributor to the economy of many rural Victorian districts.
 Some 85 per cent of our unique Australian honey is harvested from the nectar of native flora, especially blossoming Eucalypts.

-Most Eucalypt species, such as yellow box and river red gum, flower intermittently throughout the year, on at least a two year cycle.
-Stringy-bark species have staggered flowering over a longer period.
+Most Eucalypt species, such as yellow box and river red gym, flower sporadically for 6-8 weeks a year, on at least a two year cycle.
+The many distinct Stringybark species have staggered flowering over a longer period.
 All species need the right quantity and timing of rainfall to ensure a plentiful secretion of nectar.